vapvarun/buddypress-profanity/README.txt

 4. Alternatively, install the plugin directly through the WordPress Plugins Installer (Dashboard → Plugins → Add New).
 5. Configure the plugin through the settings menu and enjoy a profanity-free community!

-For advanced customizations, feel free to contact us for [Custom Development](https://wbcomdesigns.com/hire-us/).
+For advanced customisations, you can contact us for [Custom Development](https://wbcomdesigns.com/hire-us/).

 == Frequently Asked Questions ==